Hydraulophone: 45-jet chromatic / concert

 Whereas park and pool hydraulophones are usually 12-jet diatonic, concert-hydraulophones are usually 45-jet chromatic.

 45-jet hydraulophones have a 31/2 octave range of A to E, chromatic, plus an additional A-flat below the lowest A.

 The playing compass (45 water jets) is the same as the sounding range (45 notes).

-12-jet hydraulophones are installed in public spaces, but there is a 45-jet south hydraulophone at the Ontario Science Centre, a concert-hydraulophone having this precise range and compass.
+12-jet hydraulophones are installed in public spaces, but there is a 45-jet hydraulophone at the Ontario Science Centre, a concert-hydraulophone having this precise range and compass.

 Themed

 Aquatune Hydraulophone at the main entrance to the Legoland waterpark in Carlsbad California.
-This hydraulophone is in the shape of giant lego blocks.
+This hydraulophone is in the shape of giant Lego blocks.

 As public art installations, hydraulophones can be made in various themes and designs.

 An example of a theme-specific hydraulophone is the Aquatune located at the main entrance to the Legoland waterpark in Carlsbad California.
 This hydraulophone, which Legoland describes as "a musical water stand", is the centerpiece of the entranceway, and is flanked on either side by educational installation exhibits, such as water tables where participants can build water dams from lego blocks, and learn about laminar and turbulent flows through various flow channels.